 National MS Society research leaders first met with Dr. Zamboni in February 2010 at New York University’s Society-funded MS Center of Excellence and again in April when the Society hosted, along with the American Academy of Neurology, a live Web forum on CCSVI.
 Based on the results of preliminary research which has been published in respected peer journals, Dr. Zamboni and others have recommended larger scale studies to determine if CCSVI may be treated through an endovascular surgical procedure, which involves inserting a tiny balloon or stent into blocked veins in order to improve the flow of blood out of the brain and spinal cord.

 Dr. Zamboni suggests that if further evidence supports the link between MS and CCSVI, that its treatment may ultimately add to the arsenal of therapies available for MS. He emphasized the need for more research on his hypothesis, and noted that people with MS should remain on their immunomodulatory therapies as has his wife after her endovascular surgical procedure.

-The Society shares in the public urgency to expeditiously advance any lead that has the potential of stopping, repairing or preventing MS. If this hypothesis is confirmed, it could open up new research avenues into the underlying pathology of MS and new approaches to therapy.
+The Society shares in the public urgency to expeditiously advance any lead that has the potential of stopping, repairing or preventing MS.

 Should people with MS seek treatment for CCSVI?